earlduque/Mothra-Scraper/README.md

 All included files are open source, the VBA code in the excel file is not locked.
 All source code can be found at https://github.com/earliodookie/Mothra-Scraper

+To Start, download "Application Files" and unzip the folder.

 Initial Setup: